folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 `PolicyEngineImplementor` in the `plugin` libraries (See `core` and `plugin` sections to read more).

 #### getPolicySubqueries
-Returns a list of `PolicySubquery` (see `core` section) objects, containing SQL fragments for use in a restrictive query in the framework layer.
+Returns a list of immutable `PolicySubquery` (see `core` section) objects, containing SQL fragments for use in a restrictive query in the framework layer.
 Accepts `PolicyRestriction` and `AccessPolicyQueryType` (`LIST` vs `SINGLE`)

 For example, when fetching a list of SubscriptionAgreements protected by acquisition units this method might return